h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_17_explanation.md

   * Exploratory data analysis to identify patterns
   * Model comparison using metrics like AIC, BIC, or cross-validation

+### Computational Considerations
+- Different basis functions have different computational requirements:
+  * Polynomial basis functions are efficient for low degrees but scale poorly with input dimension
+  * RBF and sigmoid require more computation time when many centers are used
+  * Memory usage increases linearly with the number of basis functions for all types
+- For large datasets or resource-constrained environments, computational efficiency becomes an important factor in choosing basis functions

+### Regularization and Robustness
+- Regularization is crucial when using many basis functions to prevent overfitting
+- Ridge regression (L2) effectively stabilizes coefficient estimates by shrinking them towards zero
+- The regularization parameter should be tuned using cross-validation
+- Well-regularized models tend to be more robust to noise and outliers in the data

 ## Conclusion
 - **Basis functions** are transformations that extend linear models to capture non-linear relationships while preserving the computational advantages of linear methods.
 They effectively convert a non-linear modeling problem into a linear one in a transformed feature space.